vinipachecov/react-native-typescript/README.md

 I'm using react-native-dotenv because I think it is easier to use than react-native-config, although to use it we need a hack to use it with typescript.

 To add new variables and have intellisense help we need to add it to the env.ts file.

+PS: To see changes, the library says we need to edit the .env file where we import or something.